MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/hidspicx/nc-hidspicx-evt_hidspicx_notify_powerdown.md

 ## -description

-The **EVT_HIDSPICX_NOTIFY_POWERDOWN** routine returns a NTSTATUS indicating whether preparation for the power transition was successful or not.
+The **EvtHidspicxNotifyPowerdown** callback function is implemented by the client driver to receive notifications when a device is about to power down.

 ## -parameters

 ### -param Device

-WDF handle to the device object this method is being called for.
+A handle to a framework device object the client driver obtained from a previous call to [WdfDeviceCreate](../wdfdevice/nf-wdfdevice-wdfdevicecreate.md).

 ### -param ArmForWake

-Value indicating whether the device will be armed for wake (representing whether HidSpiCx has seen a WAIT_WAKE IRP for the device) in the target state for the impending Dx transition.
+Boolean value indicating whether the device will be armed for wake in the target state for the impending power transition.

 ## -returns